CountMurphy/QTalarm/README.md

 Features
 ========

-- Unlimted number of customizable alarms
+- Unlimited number of customizable alarms

 - Can wake up using the default sound, or any of audio / video file of your choosing.

 - Custom date alarms

-- Completely Cross plateform
+- Completely Cross platform

+- Support for one-time alarms

 ## Linux Build/Install

 ### Building

+1. Ensure the proper dependencies are met
     1. Ensure QT5 is installed on your system.
+On Arch, the needed packages are `qt5-base` and `qt5-multimedia`
+    1. Optionally install `noto-fonts` to be able to properly see Unicode symbols in the alarm list widget
-1. In the termnal, type `qmake`.
+1. In the terminal, type `qmake`.
 This will create a Makefile
 1. Type `make`

 ### Installing